OverviewGeographical classification: Corsica - Corse > Bavella Massif > Tafunata di Paliri

-Tafunata di Paliri is a three-cuspidate complex summit situated in the Paliri Chain and delimitated by Finosella saddle on its north side and Finosa saddle on its south side.
-It’s showing two main faces right for climbing: the Nort-West side and the South-East side.
-These two faces are pierced by a big hole - close to the summit – which gives the name to the peak: as a matter of fact in the local dialect “tafunata” means “hole”.
+Tafunata di Paliri is a three-cuspidate complex summit situated in the Paliri Chain and delimitated by two saddles: Foce Finosella on its Northern side and Foce Finosa on its Southern side.
+It’s showing two main faces right for climbing: the solemn and complex North-West Face and the sunny South-East face, overlooking the small shelter of Paliri.
+These two faces are pierced by a big hole - close to the summit – which gives the name to the peak: as a matter of fact in the Corsican dialect “tafunata” means “hole”.
 On the sunny South-East face - a 250 mt. high face – have been realized several climbing routes on excellent granite, nearby the fine milieu of the Paliri Hut, a bucolic and charmed place.
-Through this hut is transiting the GR 20, a famous trail which crosses the island from Nort-West to South-East.
+Through this hut is transiting the GR 20, a long trail crossing the island from North-West to South-East.
 The most frequented and classic routes on this face are “Maravigliosa”, “Aventuriers de l’Entresol”, “Sari”, “Traversata S-N” and “Normal Route”.
-The North-West face is 500 mt. high, one of most high and severe in Bavella Massif, overlooking San Petru River.
+The impressive North-West face is 500 mt. high, one of most high and severe in Bavella Massif; it dominates the San Petru stream and is well visible on the right of the road D268, when followed from Bavella to Solenzara.
 The most important routes on NW face are “Bettembourg Spur” and “Jean-Noel Roche Pillar”.

-From the Auberge – Gite d’Etape “du Col de Bavella”, situated 500 mt. to Bavella Pass along the NE side of the road D268, follow the forestal road starting just behind the hut and joining the GR20 trail; the road descent to reach another forestal road crossing a stream.
+From the Auberge – Gite d’Etape “du Col de Bavella”, situated 500 mt. to Bavella Pass along the NE side of the road D268, follow the forest road starting just behind the hut and joining the GR20 trail; the road descents to reach another forest road, crossing a stream.
 Follow it for a short distance (about 150 mt.), then turn to right following again the GR20.
 The trail rises across a “pino laricio” forest and reachs Finosa Pass mt.
 1195; from here the trail goes down to the beautiful Paliri Hut m.
 1055 (water, guarded in summer).
 From the hut a short track in five minutes leads to the South-East Face (2 hours from the “Gite d’Etape”).

-From Bavella Pass go down along D268 towards Solenzara, reaching the “Arza Forestal House” (Maison Forestiere d’Arza).
+From Col de Bavella descent along the road D268 towards Solenzara, reaching the “Arza Forestal House” (Maison Forestiere d’Arza).
 Parking.
-Just below the house follow on the right-hand side a forestal road crossing some stream over some causeways.
-After last stream – Riu San Petru – the forestal road reachs the orographic right side of the valley.
-After another bridge, a stones pyramid marks on the right-hand side the path to Finosella Pass.
-Follow this trail which crosses a dried stream.
-A few meters before the dried stream leave the main trail leading to Orgui d’u San Petru and Finosella Pass and follow on the right an uncertain track marked by a stones pyramid, rising inside the forest.
+Just below the house follow on the right-hand side for about 20 minutes a forest road, crossing some stream over some causeways.
+After last crossing-stream (Riu San Petru) the forest road reachs the orographic right side of the valley.
+After 400 meters, a cairn marks on the right-hand side the path to Finosella Pass.
+Leve the forest road and follow this path, which crosses a dried stream, separating the Orgues de San Petru to the NW side of Tafunata.
+A few meters before the dried stream (cairn) leave the main trail (leading to Orgui d’u San Petru and Finosella Pass) and follow on the right an uncertain track marked by cairns, rising inside the forest.
 When the trail reachs an other stream, leave it, rising along a thick vegetation towards a great pillar.
 50 mt. before reaching the base of the pillar , skirt towards right, heading to a rocky shoulder.
 Climb it towards the great corner where begins “Bettembourg Spur”.

 “Tatafoni” D not equipped